ISCHEMIC STROKE / CLASSIFICATION AND ETIOPATHOGENESIS / NON-INFLAMMATORY VASCULOPATHIES

 • vessel wall imaging (T1C+ black blood)

-• RCVS shows no or mild contrast enhancement of the affected arterial wall (DDx of vasculitis where a prominent enhancement is present)
+• RCVS shows no or only mild contrast enhancement of the affected arterial wall (DDx of vasculitis where a prominent enhancement is typically present)

-• intracranial atherosclerotic plaques may also show some degree of focal enhancement (Mandell, 2016)
+• intracranial atherosclerotic plaques may also exhibit some degree of focal enhancement (Mandell, 2016)

 Vascular imaging (CTA, MRA, DSA)